shingaridavesh/memoryandarchitecture/docs/DDR_Features/ECC.md

 #####Read Operation

-* During Read operation, On-Die ECC will correct any 1-bit error
+* During Read operation, On-Die ECC will correct any 1-bit error before sending data back to controller.
+It should be noted that corrected data wont be updated in memeory data array.
+* During Read, data being read and check bits are fed into Syndrome generator.
+Depending on the ECC logic implementation by DRAM vendor, Syndrome generated will be used to correct any single bit error, if any.
+* Just like how we saw for x4 devices above, we will fetch additional 64 bits to complete the 128 bits and then operation will be performed.
+* For x16 devices, there will be 2 operations happening simultaneously in parallel.
+One set of 128 bits will be mapped to DQ[0:7] and other 128 bits will be mapped to DQ[8:15].

 ![](../images/ecc/ondieeccread.drawio)